Ankush3103/sleepy-driver-alert/README.md

 - CNN file -> CNN program(Data-Flair)
 - Model.py -> training model for CNN
 - alarm.wav -> alarm that raises alert

+## Issues
+- Main file (sleepy-driver-alert.py) does not run, I'm unable to pinpoint the error.
+OpenCV is unable to access webcam causing the error.